-The ELL department works hard to identify students whose first language is not English and assesses these students accordingly to see if they qualify for services.
-Once students qualify they are exposed to a series of strategies, methodologies and curriculum used to help each student acquire English.
+The ELL department identifies students whose first language is not English and assesses these students accordingly to see if they qualify for services.
+Once students qualify, they are exposed to a series of strategies, methodologies and curriculum used to help each student acquire English.